icco/etu/README.md

 ## History

-I've rewritten this aproximately four times.
+I've rewritten this aproximately six times.
 Originally I made this to be a location based blogging app.
 Then it turned into a time tracking app.
 Then into a wiki.
-Finally, its current form is again a time tracking app.
+Then another time tracking app.
+Then a journaling tool.